-Features are defined using a Features and Benefits (FAB) Matrix:
+Features are defined using a features and benefits format:

 - Feature – A short phrase giving a name and context

 Creating and Managing Features

-Just like business features, enabler features may originate from epics or emerge locally at the ART level.
-Enablers that make it through the Kanban system will be subject to capacity allocation in the program backlog to ensure that enough emphasis is placed on both furthering the solution and extending the architectural runway.
-At each PI boundary, the percentage of resources to be allocated to new features (or capabilities) versus enablers is estimated to guide the train.
+Like business features, enabler features may originate from epics or emerge locally at the ART level.
+Enablers that make it through the Kanban system will be subject to capacity allocation in the ART backlog to ensure enough emphasis on furthering the solution and extending the architectural runway.
+At each PI boundary, the percentage of resources allocated to new features (or capabilities) versus enablers is estimated to guide the train.